spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. From the left **Main Menu**, select **Profiles**.

-3. Select the profile you updated.
+2. From the left **Main Menu**, click on **Profiles** and select the profile you updated.
 Palette displays the profile details and stack.

-4. Check that profile details display your changes.
+3. Check that profile details display your changes.

-To learn how to apply the changes to your clusters, review [Apply Profile Updates to Clusters](#apply-updates-to-clusters).
+To learn how to apply the changes, review [Apply Profile Updates to Clusters](#apply-updates-to-clusters).

 ## Update a Profile Layer

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. From the left **Main Menu**, select **Profiles**.

-3. Select the profile you want to update.
+2. From the left **Main Menu**, click on **Profiles** and select the profile you want to update.
 Palette displays the profile details and stack.

-4. You can do the following:
+3. You can do the following:

     - Select **Add New Pack** and choose a pack to add to the profile.